ajithcnambiar/WireSharkSSLDecryption/README.md

 4. Open /tmp/tcpdump_logs in wireshark

-5. Filter out the required packets:
+5. Filter out the required packets and set key to Wireshark.
     * *ssl.handshake.type == 1* to filter out *Client Hello*.
     * Retrieve the TCP conversation history by Right click *Client Hello* packet -> *Conversation Filter* -> *TCP*
     * From the *Server Hello* packet, check the *Cipher Suite*.
 It shouldn't be based on "Diffie Hellman".
 With this setup, I have noted *Cipher Suite* to be: *TLS_RSA_WITH_AES_256_GCM_SHA384 (0x009d)*